Quantitative easing: Negative Interest Rate Policy

 The aim of this policy is to stimulate economic activity when conventional rate cuts have reached their limit.
-This is done by central banks, who set nominal policy rates below zero, which charges commercial banks for holding excess reserves.
+This is done by central banks, who set nominal policy rates below zero.
+These central banks charge commercial banks for holding excess reserves.
 This has the goal of incentivizing banks to lend rather than hoard cash through a carrot, rather than a stick, approach.

 This method is designed to lower short- and long-term interest rates and weaken the domestic currency, thereby supporting exports.
 This policy has helped countries like Japan stabilize its economy, but it does have limitations and structural challenges that did not assist Japan in its long-term issues like an aging population.

 QE for the people

-In response to concerns that QE is failing to create sufficient demand, particularly in the Eurozone, some have called for "QE for the people" or "helicopter money".
-Instead of buying government bonds or other securities by creating bank reserves, as the Federal Reserve and Bank of England have done, some suggest that central banks could make payments directly to households (in a similar fashion as Milton Friedman's helicopter money).
+In response to concerns that QE is failing to create sufficient demand, particularly in the Eurozone, some have called for "QE for the people" or what Milton Friedman called "helicopter money".
+Instead of buying government bonds or other securities by creating bank reserves, central banks could make payments directly to households.

 Economists Mark Blyth and Eric Lonergan argue in Foreign Affairs that this is the most effective solution for the Eurozone, particularly given the restrictions on fiscal policy.
 They argue that based on the evidence from tax rebates in the United States, less than 5% of GDP transferred by the ECB to the household sector in the Eurozone would suffice to generate a recovery, a fraction of what it intends to be done under standard QE.
 Oxford economist John Muellbauer has suggested that this could be legally implemented using the electoral register.

-On 27 March 2015, 19 economists including Steve Keen, Ann Pettifor, Robert Skidelsky, and Guy Standing have signed a letter to the Financial Times calling on the European Central Bank to adopt a more direct approach to its quantitative easing plan announced earlier in February.
+On 27 March 2015, 19 economists including Steve Keen, Ann Pettifor, Robert Skidelsky, and Guy Standing signed a letter to the Financial Times calling on the European Central Bank to adopt a more direct approach to its quantitative easing plan announced earlier in February.
 In August 2019, prominent central bankers Stanley Fischer and Philip Hildebrand co-authored a paper published by BlackRock in which they propose a form of helicopter money.